Christoph33one/post-planner-api/README.md

 - As a developer using the post planner API, I want only authenticated / logged in users to add comments.
 This ensures online safety.

 - As a developer using the post planner API, I want the site administrator to have control over if the comments can be added to a post.
 This also enusures site safety and harmful content being added.

 ---
+### Follow / unfollow
+- As a developer using the post planner API, I can only access the followers function if authenticated.

+- As a developer using the post planner API, I can access the list of all followers with the url endpiont of /followers/.
+This returns a list of followers with the lastest at the top of the list.

+- As a developer using the post planner API, I can view a drop down menu with all profiles create.

+- As a developer using the post planner API, using the drop down menu I can select a profile.
+Using a post request, I can follow the selected profile.

+- As a developer using the post planner API, I can view a followers / following count of all the profiles I follow and the the number of profile following me.
+To retrieve the count I can access this with the endpoint of /profiles/id.

+- As a developer using the post planner API, If I try to follow a profile I already follow, I am retunred a status HTTP 400 Bad Request and an error message "you already follow this profile".

+---